hrosicka/game-of-life/README.md

 - **Lightweight Spaceship (LWSS):** A mobile pattern that travels diagonally.
 - **Gosper Glider Gun:** Emits endless gliders—demonstrating infinite growth.
 - **Pulsar:** A period-3 oscillator.
+- **Beacon:** One of the best-known and most frequently occurring simple patterns.
+Beacon alternates between only two different shapes.
 - **Custom Patterns:** Easily experiment with your own initial states by editing the source.

 All simulations feature animated terminal output (for Windows), wrap-around grid edges, and are well-commented for learning and modification.